The Bankrate promise

 How does refinancing a mortgage affect property taxes?

-However, it’s important to consider possible ramifications, depending on the type of refi you do.
-A straightforward rate-and-term refinance, in which you simply swap your current mortgage for a same size loan, does not trigger any tax implications.
-Meaning your property tax bill will not change.
-(Yes, the lender will probably order up a new home appraisal, but that won’t affect the property’s assessed value that’s already been set by the state—not for the current year, at least.)
+- A straightforward rate-and-term refinance, in which you simply swap your current mortgage for a same size loan, does not trigger any tax changes: Your property tax bill will not change.

-It’s also important to understand that a new mortgage could come with new terms that can affect how you set aside cash from your budget for property taxes, says Lisa Greene-Lewis, CPA and tax expert at TurboTax.
+A new mortgage could come with new terms — especially if it’s with a different lender — that can affect how you set aside cash from your budget for property taxes, says CPA Lisa Greene-Lewis, senior communications manager at Intuit, the financial technology platform that powers TurboTax.

 If you’re going with a new lender, though, that lender might have different escrow requirements altogether, and you might need to fund the escrow account in advance of the old lender refunding the balance.
 Some lenders don’t give borrowers the option to self-pay property taxes, either.

 Let’s say your home’s assessed value on your most recent property tax bill was $368,000, while the appraised value for the refinance is $430,000.
 Your property taxes would be calculated using the $368,000 figure.
 Then, your local tax authority will review other assessments in the area, along with the local annual budget, to set property tax rates, also known as mill rates.
-Even if your home assesses at a lower value, your taxes can still rise if the budget does.
+Even if your home assesses at a lower value, your taxes can still rise if the budget does, and your municipality needs money.

 Refinancing will feel fairly similar to when you closed your first mortgage, and you might need to consider how to budget for property taxes and homeowners insurance in your closing costs this time around, too.